 STEP 4: Join The Plastic Solution.

 Zero waste can be a challenge here as zero waste alternatives are not yet widely available.
 Ritual is the only totally package-free store at the moment.
-(But then there are now online zero waste stores which i can’t wait to blog about.)
+(But then there are now online zero waste stores which i will soon blog about.)
 In addition, refusing stuff can be quite a challenge too.
 As such, it’s quite understandable to fall short and resort to convenience once in a while.
 (Well, for now.
-The aim is still to go zero.)
+The aim is still to go close to zero.)
+It’s important to understand that zero waste does not happen overnight or even over a year.

 Good thing, there’s The Plastic Solution, a movement that aims to repurpose nonbiodegradable trash as ecobricks.
 So if you happen to still make trash and don’t know how to deal with it, stuff it in a plastic bottle.
 Once full, turn it over to their drop-off centers so that it can be used to build low-cost constructions.